-The minister of Finance justified the only other way than raising tax was to cut spending in welfare, pensions, health, or police which was “not compatible with the society we wish Norway to be.”
-It is therefore “appropriate to collect more of the profits from industries that are based on natural resources which are our common property,” says Mr Vedum.
+The minister of Finance justified the only other way than raising tax was to cut spending on welfare, pensions, health, or police which was “not compatible with the society we wish Norway to be.”
+It is therefore “appropriate to collect more of the profits from industries that are based on natural resources which are our common property,” says Mr. Vedum.

-For the aquaculture, the effective rate of the resource rent tax would be set at 40 percent from January 2023.
-It would apply to the production of salmon, trout and rainbow trout over 4,000 metric tonnes a year, which should exclude two thirds of the farming companies, for expected tax revenues of up to 3.8 billion kroner (354 million dollars) annually.
+For aquaculture, the effective rate of the resource rent tax would be set at 40 percent from January 2023.
+It would apply to the production of salmon, trout and rainbow trout over 4,000 metric tonnes a year, which should exclude two-thirds of the farming companies, for expected tax revenues of up to 3.8 billion kroner (354 million dollars) annually.